How Spending Habits Have Evolved in a High-Interest Rate Environment

 How Much Cash To Have in Savings: An Art & Science

 In today’s ever-changing financial landscape, determining how much savings you should have is not a one-size-fits-all answer.
 It’s both an art and a science, and is highly specific to your personal financial situation and influenced by various factors in your life, such as job security, interest rates, financial goals, economic conditions, and more.
-Given that October is financial planning month, we want to discuss this question we get from tons of clients and prospects: How much cash should I have in my savings account?
+We want to discuss this question we get from tons of clients and prospects: How much cash should I have in my savings account?
 So, let’s take a look at some considerations to think about when answering this question and determining your savings strategy.

 Personalized Approach: